lawrencewang1/calhacks25/docs/ARCHITECTURE.md

 ```
 1. User sends message
-2. Check for direct mention (@Midori/@ai) → Respond
+2. Check for direct mention (@Assistant/@ai) → Respond
 3. If not direct mention:
    a.
 Build conversation context (last 6 messages)
    b.
-Check if Midori was recently active
+Check if Assistant was recently active
    c.
 Call LLM decision API with context
    d.
 LLM returns YES or NO
    e.
 If YES: proceed with response